BjornTheProgrammer/elf2flash/README.md

 If you want to flash to an unsupported uf2 board, just add in the flags `--family`, `--flash-sector-erase-size`, and `--page-size`, these have resonable defaults, so if you are unsure what the value is, just don't provide it, and attempt running.

-If you wish to add a new deafult supported board, open a PR or an issue with the board you wish to support.
+If you wish to add a new default supported board, open a PR or an issue with the board you wish to support.

 If you open a PR just add a new board under `./crates/elf2flash-core/src/boards/`.